YangPiCui/ErgonomicVerticalKeyboard/ElectronicsFirmwareAndSoftware/README.md

 If manually preparing the build environment for QMK on the PC instead, Follow [this](https://stackoverflow.com/questions/41932407/which-python-should-i-install-and-how-when-using-msys2) and [this](https://stackoverflow.com/questions/48087004/installing-pip-on-msys) to install Python3 and pip on MSYS2.

 ### Flashing
-Use the [Teensy Loader App](https://www.pjrc.com/teensy/loader.html) to flash the generated .hex file onto the teensy.
+Use the [Teensy Loader App](https://www.pjrc.com/teensy/loader.html) to flash the generated .hex file onto the Teensy 2.0 micro controller.